Sep9

 Matthew 16:1……..Ready

-16:1 The Pharisees and Sadducees came to Jesus (It would be like the Republicans & Democrats joining up together to pass a bill in Congress-(New) and tested him by asking him to show them a sign from heaven.
-(Essentially, they’re hoping Jesus would fail, thereby removing the need for faith and belief in Him.
+16:1 The Pharisees and Sadducees came to Jesus (Two rival sects within Judaism joining up together.
+It’s like the liberals & conservatives coming together.
+Or the Republicans & Democrats coming up together to pass a bill in Congress) and tested him by asking him to show them a sign from heaven.
+(Having already declared Jesus’ miracles were be counterfeit works of Satan.-(Matt.
+12:24 ) So this time, they wanted to see Jesus to do something that only God could do) Essentially, they’re hoping Jesus would fail, thereby removing the need for faith and belief in Him.
 It’s like raising the hoop higher and higher to the point your unable able to jump through it.-(New)

 Additional Note & Applications